How to Avoid Common Financial Mistakes During Divorce

 A Smart First Step: The Ultimate Divorce Toolbox

-You don’t have to face this alone.
-With the right support and strategy, you can come through this chapter financially prepared and emotionally stronger.
-Remember: divorce may be the end of one story—but it’s the beginning of a new one.
+Divorce may be the end of one story, but it is also the beginning of a new one.
 And in this next chapter, you get to be the author.

 Ready to take the next step toward clarity and confidence?

-Join us for our Second Saturday Divorce Workshop—a safe, supportive space where you’ll get guidance on the legal, emotional, and financial aspects of divorce.
+Join us for our Navigating Divorce: What Women Need to Know About Divorce Workshop, a safe, supportive space where you will receive guidance on the legal, emotional, and financial aspects of divorce.

 🗓️ Held the second Saturday of every month